A Thousand Cuts (2020 film)

 A Thousand Cuts is a 2020 Philippine-American documentary film about Maria Ressa, the founder of the online news site Rappler.
 Directed by Ramona Diaz, it explores the conflicts between the press and the Filipino government under President Rodrigo Duterte.

 The film had its world premiere at the Sundance Film Festival on January 25, 2020.
-It was released in the United States in a limited release and virtual cinemas on August 7, 2020, by PBS Distribution, and was followed by a broadcast on the program Frontline on January 8, 2021.
+It was released in the United States in a limited release and in virtual cinemas on August 7, 2020, by PBS Distribution, and was followed by a broadcast on the program Frontline on January 8, 2021.

 Synopsis

-It follows the conflicts between the press and the Philippine government under president Rodrigo Duterte.
-It primarily follows Maria Ressa, the founder of the online news site Rappler, which has been subject to scrutiny by Duterte and his supporters, and writers for the website including Pia Rañada, Patricia Evangelista and Rambo Talabong.
-It also follows Mocha Uson, Samira Gutoc, and Bato dela Rosa as they campaign for seats in the Philippine senate.
+The documentary focuses on press freedom in the Philippines and the conflicts between the press and the government, especially under President Rodrigo Duterte, as well as the role of social media in politics.
+It primarily follows Maria Ressa, founder of the online news site Rappler which initiated investigative reporting of extrajudicial killings as well as alleged abuses and corruption during Duterte's war on drugs; as well as the risks they had faced, including Ressa being subjected to scrutiny by Duterte and his supporters.

+It also follows writers for the website including Pia Rañada, Patricia Evangelista and Rambo Talabong; Mocha Uson, Samira Gutoc, and Bato dela Rosa as they campaign for seats in the Philippine Senate.

 Release

 The film had its world premiere at the Sundance Film Festival on January 25, 2020.
 It was also set to screen at South by Southwest in March 2020, however, the festival was cancelled due to the COVID-19 pandemic.

-PBS Distribution and Frontline acquired U.S. distribution rights to the film, and briefly made the film available without charge for a limited time on YouTube for Philippine users on June 12 (Independence Day).
-It also screened at AFI Docs on June 19, 2020.
+PBS Distribution and Frontline acquired U.S. distribution rights to the film and briefly made the film available without charge for a limited time on YouTube for Philippine users on June 12 (Independence Day).
+It was also screened at AFI Docs on June 19, 2020.

 The film was released in the United States through virtual cinema on August 7, 2020, followed by its Frontline broadcast on January 8, 2021.

+Diaz later revealed in The Washington Post interview that Frontline purchased the film's distribution rights for the Philippines as no broadcaster in the country was willing to air the documentary.
+Nevertheless, upon availability on YouTube, the documentary gained over 230,000 views within 24 hours.